-Once both cutting edges have been sharpened, balance the lawn mower blade is the most important thing.
+Once both cutting blade edges have been sharpened, balancing the lawn mower blade is the most important thing.

-Because an unbalanced lawn mower blades can damage the motor and put undue stress on the mower, it also ruins the blade’s shaft or bearings and makes vibration.
+Because unbalanced blades can damage the motor and put undue stress on the mower, it also ruins the blade’s shaft or bearings and makes vibration.

-Or you can use a lawn mower blades balancer.
+Or you can use a blade balancer.
 Make sure that you placed the balancer on a flat surface.
-Then set the blade on the top of the balanced.
+Then set the blade on the top of the balancer.

 If one side falls, that means it’s more substantial than the other side, and you have to file or grinder more metal off it.
 It’s a continuous process until the blade stays level.

 Do it slowly and check the balanced every time.